purepisces/Wenqing-LeetcodeSolution/1-D-Dynamic-Programming/1-D-Dynamic-Programming.md

 insert purple img
 insert eliminate img
 ___
 why don't we start at the bottom solve the base case and then work our way up to the original problem at 0?
-This is called a **bottom up dynamic programming.** look at **reading climbing stairs.md**
+This is called a **bottom up dynamic programming.** Start at the base case, and work our way up. **reading climbing stairs.md**
 ___